1

 其為政也,善因禍而為福,轉敗而為功。 貴輕重,慎權衡。 桓公實怒少姬,南襲蔡,管仲因而伐楚,責包茅不入貢於周室。 桓公實北征山戎,而管仲因而令燕修召公之政。 於柯之會,桓公欲背曹沫之約,管仲因而信之,諸侯由是歸齊。 故曰:「知與之為取,政之寶也。」

 In his governance, he was good at turning calamity into fortune and converting defeat into success.
 He valued balancing light and heavy and was careful with weights and measures.
-Duke Huan was truly angry at Shao Ji and attacked Cai to the south.
-Guan Zhong therefore attacked Chu and blamed them for not contributing bundled thatch to the Zhou court.
-Duke Huan truly campaigned north against the Shan Rong, yet Guan Zhong therefore commanded Yan to restore Duke Shao's governance.
+Duke Huan was actually angry at the young consort and marched south against Cai; Guan Zhong then attacked Chu and charged that they had not sent the bundled-thatch tribute to the Zhou court.
+Duke Huan's northern expedition was in fact against the Mountain Rong, but Guan Zhong used it to have Yan restore Duke Shao's government.
 At the Kui meeting, Duke Huan wished to renege on Cao Mo's agreement, but Guan Zhong therefore kept faith with it, and the feudal lords therefore turned to Qi.
-Therefore said: 'Knowing that giving is taking is the treasure of governance.''
+Therefore, it is said, "To know that by giving one takes—that is the treasure of governance."

 6